Iris dilator muscle

 The iris dilator muscle (pupil dilator muscle, pupillary dilator, radial muscle of iris, radiating fibers), is a smooth muscle of the eye, running radially in the iris and therefore fit as a dilator.
 The pupillary dilator consists of a spokelike arrangement of modified contractile cells called myoepithelial cells.
 These cells are stimulated by the sympathetic nervous system.
 When stimulated, the cells contract, widening the pupil and allowing more light to enter the eye.

+The ciliary muscle, pupillary sphincter muscle and pupillary dilator muscle sometimes are called intrinsic ocular muscles or intraocular muscles.

 Structure

 Innervation

 It is innervated by the sympathetic system, which acts by releasing noradrenaline, which acts on α1-receptors.
 Thus, when presented with a threatening stimulus that activates the fight-or-flight response, this innervation contracts the muscle and dilates the pupil, thus temporarily letting more light reach the retina.

 The dilator muscle is innervated more specifically by postganglionic sympathetic nerves arising from the superior cervical ganglion as the sympathetic root of ciliary ganglion.
 From there, they travel via the internal carotid artery through the carotid canal to foramen lacerum.
 They then enter the middle cranial fossa above foramen lacerum, travel through the cavernous sinus in the middle cranial fossa and then travel with the ophthalmic artery in the optic canal or on the ophthalmic nerve through the superior orbital fissure.
 From there, they travel with the nasociliary nerve and then the long ciliary nerve.
 They then pierce the sclera, travel between sclera and choroid to reach the iris dilator muscle.
 They will also pass through ciliary ganglion and travel in short ciliary nerves to reach the iris dilator muscle.